John Mahoney: 2005–2018: Post-Frasier

 Mahoney co-starred as the Old Man in the Broadway revival of Prelude to a Kiss at the American Airlines Theater in a limited-run engagement running from previews on February 17, 2007, through to April 29, 2007.
 He appeared as an elderly drag queen in the ER season 13 episode "Somebody to Love," and co-starred with Steve Carell (himself a veteran of Chicago theater) as the father of Carell's character in Dan in Real Life.
 In March 2008, he opened in the world premiere of Better Late at the Northlight Theatre.
 He was also the narrator for Midwest Airlines commercials.
 Mahoney also made two appearances on USA Network's Burn Notice in the second (2009) and third (2010) season finales.
 His character, referred to only as "Management," is a senior intelligence agency official who is the apparent main mover of the conspiracy which blacklisted Michael Westen.

 Mahoney joined the cast of In Treatment for the series' second season (2009) as a frenetic CEO who is overwhelmed by his personal and professional responsibilities and experiences chronic physical anxiety attacks.
 In 2010, he made a guest appearance on $#*!
 My Dad Says as homophobic retired naval officer Lt.
 Commander Wally Durham.

 Beginning in April 2011, Mahoney began rehearsing The Outgoing Tide, a new play by Bruce Graham at Northlight Theatre in Skokie, Illinois (suburban Chicago).
 The play also stars fellow Chicago actors Rondi Reed and Thom Cox.
 In 2011, he had two guest appearances on Hot in Cleveland as Roy, a waiter and a love interest for Betty White's character Elka.
-This reunited him with his Frasier co-star Jane Leeves, as well as Wendie Malick whose character he eventually married in Frasier and his co-star in the movie The American President.
+This reunited him with his Frasier co-stars Jane Leeves and Wendie Malick.
 Mahoney was a featured ensemble cast member in The Birthday Party, playing in Chicago's Steppenwolf Theatre from January 24 to April 28, 2013.
 His last role was in Steppenwolf's play The Rembrandt, which ran from September to November 2017.

 Despite the numerous successes throughout his career, Mahoney maintained that his early work in the play Orphans has "affected people more than any other play I've ever done.
 I still get mail from it, I still get people stopping me on the street, and it's 20 years later."